 ESRD is defined as chronic renal failure requiring renal replacement treatment - dialysis or transplant - to sustain life.
 It is not the same as acute renal failure, from which patients are expected to recover within weeks or months.
-Renal providers must immediately complete a Medical Evidence Report for all ESRD patients, to register them in the CMS ESRD database, and to apply for Medicare eligibility if they were not previously eligible.
+Dialysis facilities and transplant centers must immediately complete a Medical Evidence Report for all ESRD patients, to register them in the CMS ESRD database, and to apply for Medicare eligibility if they were not previously eligible.